Mosotho-de-coder/-networkwalks-B082-week3-Cybersecurity-Password-Cracking-Report/README.md

 | **Modules completed**                                      | Password Cracking with JTR<br><br>Password Cracking with Networkwalks Tools |
 | **Clients/Target**                                         | 3 PDF locked files                                                          |

+---
 # **Introduction**

 The practical of this week focused on password recovery from three password protected PDF files.
 I worked with two different approaches: John the Ripper through its Johnny graphical interface, and the Networkwalks Hash Calculator and Password Cracker.

 The exercise gave me an opportunity to work with hashes, wordlists and password recovery tools in a controlled training environment.
 I also learned that different tools and wordlists can produce different results, so being able to troubleshoot and try an appropriate alternative is an important part of the process.

+---
 # **Objectives**

 - Install and configure John the Ripper and Johnny on a Windows PC.
 - Extract the hash values from the three locked PDF files.
-- Use Johnny to load the saved hashes and perform the assigned password-recovery attacks.
+- Use Johnny to load the saved hashes and perform the assigned password cracking attacks.
 - Use the Networkwalks Hash Calculator to generate hash values for the PDF files.
 - Use the Networkwalks Password Cracker with its built-in wordlist.
 - Use a custom wordlist when the built-in wordlist did not produce a match.
 - Verify each recovered password by opening the corresponding PDF file.
 - Document the process and results with screenshots.

+---
 # **Tools used**

 | **Tools/Resources**           | **purpose**                                                                    |